Improve public setters for entity collections

 This is not what one expects if using a setter so it breaks the semantics.
 Rather it is a merge into then a set semantics and is something one would expect by an addAll method but not by a set method.

-#3 Updated by Andreas Kohlbecker 11 months ago
+#3 Updated by Andreas Kohlbecker about 1 year ago

 - Status changed from New to Feedback